By accepting you will be accessing a service provided by a third-party external to https://www.nextgen-wealth.com/

 Some plan administrators will ask for a completed distribution request before doing the rollover.
 Others will also need a letter of acceptance from the IRA trustee/financial institution.

 The goal with this paperwork is to prevent fraud and show that you’re rolling over the money into a legitimate retirement plan account.

-There are many different options for what to do with your old 403(b) account.
+There are many different options for your old 403(b) account.
 It’s important to consider all of your options before you decide how you want to move forward.
-Keep in mind that as you switch jobs, you’ll need to figure out the best way you want to deal with retirement plan funds.
+Keep in mind that as you switch jobs, you’ll need to figure out the best way to deal with retirement plan funds.

-Overall, the less accounts and funds you have, the simpler your life will be.
-That way you don’t have to keep track of all of them and check different financial institutions to find all of your accounts.
+Overall, the fewer accounts and funds you have, the simpler your life will be.
+That way you don’t have to keep track of all of them and check multiple financial institutions to manage all of your accounts.